TracyVy/Pop-Quiz/README.md

 # Fun Pop Quiz

-As I proceed in my career as a web developer, I want to build a timed code quiz with multiple-choice questions.
+I want to build a timed code quiz with multiple-choice questions.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
 It also features a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 ## User Story